- This event has passed.

 May 31, 2018 @ 8:30 pm - June 3, 2018 @ 12:00 pm

 Radical listening is a first step toward healing the destructive divides that afflict our country.This intensive training brings together leaders in Psychology, Medicine, the Humanities, and the Creative Arts to inspire radical action in the face of rising racism, sexism, and nationalism.

+Discussions will focus on the personal impacts of dangerous polarities in health care, politics, and global warring.
 This program highlights many levels of listening, from personal listening skills to mediated listening in the public sphere.
+Activities include:

 - Plenary group presentations